Washington State Department of Corrections: Prisons

-The department currently operates 12 adult prisons, of which 10 are male institutions and two are female institutions.
+The department currently operates 11 adult prisons, of which 9 are male institutions and two are female institutions.
 The department confines over 12,000 people in these facilities, with each varying in size and mission across the state.

+The Washington State Legislature in the 2025 legislative session passed a budget to close the Mission Creek Corrections Center for Women (MCCCW).
+Its closure is planned for September 2025, with all Incarcerated Individuals being moved to the Washington Corrections Center for Women (WCCW).
+With MCCCW's closure, the WCCW will be the only facility left in the Women's Prison Division.

 Work releases

 The department currently has 12 work release facilities.
 All but two of these facilities are operated by contractors, who manage the daily safety and security and have oversight of the facilities full-time (24 hours a day, 7 days per week).
 Department staff are located on site to assist in supervision, monitoring, and case management of those under supervision, as well as monitoring of the contracts.

 Formerly incarcerated people housed in work release facilities have progressed from full confinement to partial confinement, and are required to seek, secure, and maintain employment in the community, as well as pay for their room and board.
 This model is designed to provide some foundation for employment and housing when the formerly incarcerated are released to communities.
-However, a 2015 Washington Supreme Court Minority and Justice Commission symposium revealed that reentry resources for formerly incarcerated people in Washington State are still severely underfunded and disconnected.

 Field offices

 Community Supervision occurs at 86 varied locations in the community to include: field offices, community justice centers, Community Oriented Policing (COP) Shops and outstations.
-Activities of supervised people in the community are monitored, which includes home visits, by a Community Corrections Officer to ensure compliance with court, or known as the Indeterminate Sentence Review Board, which was the Washington State Board of Prison Terms and Paroles (ISRB), only those individuals who have been deemed rehabilitated by the ISRB are placed on Parole and department conditions of supervision, such as Community Supervision and/or Community Custody.
+Activities of supervised people in the community are monitored, which includes home visits, by a Community Corrections Officer to ensure compliance with court, or known as the Indeterminate Sentence Review Board (ISRB), which was the Washington State Board of Prison Terms and Paroles, only those individuals who have been deemed rehabilitated by the ISRB are placed on Parole and department conditions of supervision, such as Community Supervision and/or Community Custody.